Oasis Network (ROSE): Is This Crypto a Good Investment?

 While it’s difficult to predict crypto prices due to their inherent volatility and the overall market cycles, it’s worth noting a few factors.
-First, at $0.047, it has a lot of room to grow.
+First, at just under $0.06, it has a lot of room to grow.
 Second, while still in its nascent stage, the Oasis Foundation is developing several other features, which might bring more attention to the crypto, boosting its price.
-Another feature is that just like Bitcoin, it is capped, hence creating a scarcity aspect.
+Another feature is that just like bitcoin, it is capped, hence creating a scarcity aspect.

 On the other hand, just like the crypto market overall in the past few months, ROSE has declined substantially from its all-time high of $0.597 on Jan.
-15 of this year — a whopping 92% decline, according to CoinGecko.
+15 of this year — a whopping 90% decline.
 Its all-time low was $0.032, which was on Nov.
-26, 2020.
+26, 2020, shortly after its introduction.

-The Oasis Foundation notes that its team comprises top talent hailing from companies including Amazon, Apple, Goldman Sachs and Google, as well as from institutions including Carnegie Mellon, Harvard, Stanford and the University of California, Berkeley.
+The Oasis Foundation notes that its team is comprised of top talent hailing from companies including Amazon, Apple, Goldman Sachs and Google, as well as from institutions including Carnegie Mellon, Harvard, Stanford and the University of California, Berkeley.
 The foundation also notes that all of its core engineering team members have received a Ph.D.-level education.

 Does ROSE Have a Future?